 It’s a Tuesday afternoon, and you tune in to The Ramsey Show as you sit in gridlocked traffic.
 Dave Ramsey is going on about the best ways to pay down debt and why it’s imperative to be debt-free.
 You have two things working in your favor: (1) You have the money to do just that, and (2) you have to commute in rush-hour traffic for only a few weeks longer, as you will retire at the end of the month.

-The next day you start to do some research on paying off your mortgage, and you come across Ric Edelman, the founder of one of the largest personal finance companies in the country.
-His advice is just the opposite of Ramsey’s: You should stretch out a big mortgage for as long as possible, he maintains.
+The next day, you start to do some research on paying off your mortgage, and you come across Ric Edelman, the founder of one of the largest personal finance companies in the country.
+His advice is just the opposite of Dave Ramsey’s: You should stretch out a big mortgage for as long as possible, he maintains.

 I’m guessing this leaves you a bit confused.
 The truth is that personal finance is just that: personal.
 The right answer for you won’t come from someone speaking to a million people and giving one answer.

 If you have the money necessary to pay off your mortgage and you are retired, or nearly retired, this article will allow you to place yourself in one of three groups, to get closer to the right answer for you.

 1. You have the money in cash because you are scared of the market.